How to Properly Jump Start a Car

 - With all four cables connected, start the vehicle which possesses the live battery.
 Let it run for at least two minutes to charge the alternator.

 - Try to start the car with the dead battery.
-If everything’s gone according to plan, it should fire right up.
+If everything’s gone according to plan, it should fire right up once you turn the key.

 How to Remove the Leads